LaMonte Wade Jr Player Props: Giants vs. Orioles

-LaMonte Wade Jr -- with an on-base percentage of .356 in his past 10 games, 51 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Baltimore Orioles, with Kyle Bradish on the hill, on June 3 at 10:05 PM ET.
+LaMonte Wade Jr -- hitting .341 in his past 10 games -- will be in action for the San Francisco Giants against the Baltimore Orioles, with Tyler Wells on the mound, on June 4 at 4:05 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Orioles.
+He collected two extra-base hits in his last appearance (2-for-3 with two doubles) against the Orioles.

 LaMonte Wade Jr Game Info & Props vs. the Orioles